sohamjuhin/ADU_WARE/README.md

-# ADU
+# BEAST
+/
-ADU a backdoor generator and backdoor generating tools.
+BEAST a backdoor generator and backdoor generating tools.